Chicken/BlueMap-Towny/README.md

 # This means that the map will LIE about the actual claim status of the area!!!
 lie-about-holes: false
 style:
-  # Y-level to put markers at
+  # Y-level to put area markers at, icons are at spawn positions
   y-level: 62
-  # Use y level of town home, fallback to y-level
+  # Use y level of town home for areas, fallback to y-level
   use-home-y: false
   # Town border settings
   border-color: '#FF0000'